VGKintsugi/Ghidra-SegaSaturn-Processor/README.md

+This module is in the process of being merged into Ghidra.
+Once that's done I will mark this project as archived and read-only.

 ## Ghidra Sega Saturn Processor Module

 A (WIP) Ghidra processor module for the Sega Saturn.
 The Sega Saturn uses dual SuperH SH-2 processors for games and a dedicated SuperH SH-1 to control the CD-ROM drive.